acezen3d/AzShadersDocument/common/lighting_property_descriptions.md

 ### ShadowTransitionPower
 The power of the transition gradient at the light-dark boundaries.
 It fine-tunes the lighting by adjusting the falloff of the diffuse term of direct illumination, so it is not physically correct.
 However, for artistic style purposes, we could create a smoother transition at the light-dark boundaries with this property.
 This allows us to choose whether to make the light-dark boundaries appear as smooth as they would in gamma color space, even when rendering in linear color space ([Differences between linear and gamma color space](https://docs.unity3d.com/2019.4/Documentation/Manual/LinearRendering-LinearOrGammaWorkflow.html)).
 The default value 0 means no fine-tuning.

+### DirectDiffuseIntensity
+Direct diffuse reflection intensity.
+Set it to 0 to disable direct diffuse reflection.

+### DirectSpecularIntensity
+Direct specular reflection intensity.
+Set it to 0 to disable direct specular reflection.

 ### IndirectDiffuseIntensity
 Controls the diffuse term of the indirect lighting.
 You should setup your own indirect lights for it to work.

 ### IndirectSpecularIntensity
 Controls the specular term of the indirect lighting.
 You should setup your own indirect lights for it to work.

 ### SpotDefaultCookie
 Used to assist `ShadowCookieControl` and `ShadowIntensity` with spot light cookies.
 It's best not to touch it, as replacing the texture may cause artifacts due to the lack of support for certain features in Material Editor.
 It will be hidden in Material Editor v3.10.0 and later.